petyr47/petyr47/README.md

 ### Hi there 👋
+My Name is Peter, I am a Mobile Developer.

 ![Petyr's GitHub stats](https://github-readme-stats.vercel.app/api?username=petyr47&show_icons=true&theme=radical)

 <!--
 **petyr47/petyr47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.